News & Events

 Congrats to Rob’s Kabob’s!

 Rob’s garnered 599 votes to take home the top prize.
 Twist This LLC (511), Rustic Taco (430), Chef’s Catering (307) and Meat the Press (114) rounded out the top 5.
 Thanks to all who participated, especially our two Festival of Food ticket winners, Erica Marciano of Spencerport, and Amanda Frisch of Webster!

 Hunger Action Month

 Events are planned throughout the month to raise awareness about our effort to build a healthy, hunger-free community.
 A great resource to learn about ways YOU can get involved is available below with our annual Hunger Action Month calendar.
 Download, print it, read it … take action!

 - Volunteer.
 Donate.
 Advocate: There are many ways you can help Foodlink better serve our neighbors in need:

 - Festival of Food: Our annual fundraiser is Sept.
 17 at the City of Rochester Public Market (6-9 p.m.).
-More than 100 restaurants, wineries and breweries will offer samples of the best food and drink from the Rochester/Finger Lakes region.
+More than 100 restaurants, wineries, breweries and more will offer samples of the best food and drink from the Rochester/Finger Lakes region.
 Proceeds benefit Foodlink. | Purchase tickets

 More resources are available at hungeractionmonth.org.